HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

   )
 }}

-TBT is a lab metric and is often used as a proxy for field-based responsiveness metrics, such as INP. <a hreflang="en" href="https://colab.research.google.com/drive/12lJmAABgyVjaUbmWvrbzj9BkkTxw6ay2">Lab-based TBT and field-based INP</a> are correlated, meaning TBT results generally reflect INP trends.
+TBT is a lab metric and is often used as a proxy for field-based responsiveness metrics, such as INP, which can only be collected using real user monitoring, such as CrUX and RUMvision. <a hreflang="en" href="https://colab.research.google.com/drive/12lJmAABgyVjaUbmWvrbzj9BkkTxw6ay2">Lab-based TBT and field-based INP</a> are correlated, meaning TBT results generally reflect INP trends.

 A TBT below 200ms is considered good, but most mobile websites exceed this target significantly.
 The median TBT is 1209 ms, which is 6 times higher than the best practice.
 In contrast, desktop websites show much better performance, with a median TBT of just 67ms.
 It is valuable to note that the lab results use an emulated low-power device and a slow network, which may not reflect the real user data, as actual device and network conditions can vary.

 ### Interactivity Conclusion